 Norway is blessed with wildlife that is a privilege to witness in one’s lifetime.
 Since a trip to Norway is not cheap, travelers must choose a suitable time to visit the country.
 Climate and temperatures vary across the vast landscape of Norway, so the duration of daylight available would also alter.

-The best season to visit Norway is during the months between May and September.
+The best season to visit Norway is between May and September.
 The weather is pleasant, with the occasional drizzle and showers allowing tourists to view the beautifully thawed flora after the winter.
 Wildflowers bloom between May and June when the snow melts, and the fjords and rivers bubble with the melted snow.
-This is the Polar Summer when the sun never sets, which is an interesting experience in itself.
+This is the Polar Summer when the sun never sets, which is an interesting experience.
 The summer officially begins in July and ends in August.
 Summers are relatively cooler than those in other nations, given Norway’s proximity to the Arctic Circle.
 Travelers flock to the streets during this season.
-This is also the time when visitors can bask in the sunlight at the beach, even at 10 PM at night!
+This is also when visitors can bask in the sunlight at the beach, even at 10 PM!
 The autumn season in Norway spans from September through October.
-As the temperature drops, cultural festivals and events take place as the city braces for the oncoming winter onslaught.
-The sky is a poetic sight to behold, streaked with autumnal shades of red, auburn, and orange.
+As the temperature drops, cultural festivals and events occur as the city braces for the coming winter onslaught.
+The sky is poetic, streaked with autumnal shades of red, auburn, and orange.
 The time between November to April marks the Polar Winter in Norway.
-Those interested in sighting the dancing Aurora Borealis are encouraged to take the voyage between these months since light pollution dips.
-Outdoor activities are impossible, but the Polar Jazz Festival at Svalbard, the Northern Lights Festival, and the Tromso International Film Festival more than make up for their absence.
+Those interested in sighting the dancing Aurora Borealis are encouraged to voyage between these months since light pollution dips.
+Outdoor activities are impossible, but the Polar Jazz Festival at Svalbard, the Northern Lights Festival, and the Tromsøso International Film Festival more than make up for their absence.

 How to get to Norway

-The best way to reach Norway is via air, but hardly any international flights other than those plying within Europe stop at Oslo.
-The Oslo International Airport is the main airport for Norway and is a stop for international flights within the European Union.
+The best way to reach Norway is via air, but hardly any international flights other than those flying within Europe stop at Oslo.
+Oslo International Airport is the main airport for Norway and is a stop for international flights from the European Union.
 It is hard to find flights to Oslo directly from other continents.
-It is advisable for travellers not from the European Union to take a flight to either Denmark or Sweden, and take a connecting flight to Oslo to reach Norway.
-If travellers are already in the EU, they can conveniently reach Oslo via rail from neighbouring cities like Stockholm.
-Cities in Norway are best connected via railways, so it is advised that travellers make maximum use of the public transportation system.
+It is advisable for travelers not from the European Union to take a flight to either Denmark or Sweden and take a connecting flight to Oslo to reach Norway.
+If travelers are already in the EU, they can conveniently reach Oslo via rail from neighboring cities like Stockholm.
+Cities in Norway are best connected via railways, so it is advised that travelers make maximum use of the public transportation system.

 Reaching Longyearbyen is easy via a quick flight from Oslo.
-SAS and Norwegian are the two airway services that run regular flights to Oslo on a daily basis.
-Flights in the months between May and September are easy to find since it is peak travel season.
-It takes 1.5 hours to travel to Longyearbyen from Tromso.
-The Svalbard airport is barely 3 kilometres away from the main city.
+SAS and Norwegian are the two airlines that run regular flights to Oslo daily.
+Flights between May and September are easy to find since it is peak travel season.
+It takes 1.5 hours to travel to Longyearbyen from Tromsøso.
+The Svalbard airport is just 3 kilometers from the city.

 Norway Cruise Tips

-Here are a few things that travellers to Norway should keep in mind for a favourable experience:
+Here are a few things that travelers to Norway should keep in mind for a favorable experience:

 Norway is by no means a small country.
-It may seem so, with its population of 5 million, that Norway is a small nation.
+With its population of 5 million, it may seem that Norway is a small nation.
 However, there’s a vast expanse to explore, and it takes time to travel from one place to another.
 What adds to that time are the fjords and the mountains that impede easy travel.
 As a result, there are long winding roads and railway lines.
-These little things, if not factored in, can cause a lot of delay.
+These little things, if not factored in, can cause many delays.

 Norway, for the beautiful place that it is, is also expensive.
 It secures a high rank when it comes to daily expenditure.
-If not planned carefully, visitors can find themselves haemorrhaging money on little things.
-For instance, instead of hailing a cab, one can make use of the efficient public transportation system at Norway to travel.
+If not planned carefully, visitors can find themselves hemorrhaging money on little things.
+For instance, instead of hailing a cab, one can use Norway's efficient public transportation system to travel.
 Similarly, avoiding highly inflated prices at highway rest stops and gas stations is advised.
-Instead, it is recommended that travellers stock up on cheap goods from the local supermarket.
+Instead, it is recommended that travelers stock up on cheap goods from the local supermarket.

-Since Norway is a Scandinavian country with a relatively cold climate, people often presume that sunscreen would not be a necessity.
-That could land travellers in serious trouble.
-The sun does shine in Norway, and yes, it can do quite a bit of harm if sunscreen is eschewed.
+Since Norway is a Scandinavian country with a relatively cold climate, people often presume that sunscreen is unnecessary.
+That could land travelers in serious trouble.
+The sun does shine in Norway; it can do quite a bit of harm if sunscreen is eschewed.

-The weather in Norway runs on the extremes.
+The weather in Norway runs on extremes.
 While during the peak months between May and September, one might find themselves among an influx of tourists, there won’t be any issue.
-But those travelling during the Polar Winter and Sunny Winter periods can experience certain closures.
-These closures can occur due to natural calamities, or just heavy snowing.
+But those traveling during the Polar Winter and Sunny Winter periods can experience certain closures.
+These closures can occur due to natural calamities or just heavy snowing.
 So, it is advised that trips are planned according to the objectives in mind.

-Days can be notoriously short in Norway, given its geographical location, and that can ruin your daytime plans.
+Days can be notoriously short in Norway, given its geographical location, which can ruin your daytime plans.
 It is essential to plan activities in accordance with the daylight available.

-If visitors are adamant on looking at the Aurora Borealis, then sadly, Norway is not the right way to go about it.
-Firstly, the Arctic Lights are hardly visible in metropolises like Longyearbyen or Oslo, where light pollution is heavy.
-One has to be in the vicinity of the Arctic Circle to be able to see that natural phenomenon properly.
+If visitors are adamant about looking at the Aurora Borealis, sadly, Norway is not the ideal way to go about it.
+Firstly, the Arctic Lights are hardly visible from cities like Longyearbyen or Oslo, where light pollution is heavy.
+One must be in the vicinity of the Arctic Circle to experience that natural phenomenon properly.

-Several traveller guides are available for free on the internet that can help them familiarize themselves with the local traditions and culture of the place.
-For instance, Norwegians are a tribe that care for their environment deeply, considering that it is already precarious.
-Hence, it is essential that visitors take all the necessary steps to minimize their carbon footprint.
+Several traveler guides are available for free on the internet to help people familiarize themselves with the local traditions and culture.
+For instance, Norwegians care deeply for their environment, considering it is already precarious.
+Hence, visitors must take all the necessary steps to minimize their carbon footprint.
 Tipping the serving staff is not a habit that is tolerated in Norway, nor is picking flowers in places like Longyearbyen.